 The Compensation Committee has the authority to retain compensation consultants and other advisors to assist it in performing its duties.
-In 2016, the Compensation Committee engaged Compensia, Inc., as its compensation consultant.
-Compensia reports to and is directed by the Compensation Committee, and provides no other services to the Company.
-In general, Compensia is directed by the Compensation Committee to provide periodic updates on market trends and developments, provide relevant and credible market data for assessing pay competitiveness, evaluate the alignment of the design of our executive compensation program with our business strategy, performance outcomes, and competitive pay practices, and participate in Compensation Committee meetings where substantive executive compensation decisions are being made.
+In 2017, the Compensation Committee engaged Compensia, Inc., as its compensation consultant.
+Compensia reports to and is directed by the Compensation Committee.
+In general, the Compensation Committee directs Compensia to provide periodic updates on market trends and developments, provide relevant and credible market data for assessing pay competitiveness, evaluate the alignment of the design of our executive compensation program with our business strategy, performance outcomes, and competitive pay practices, and participate in Compensation Committee meetings where substantive executive compensation decisions are being made.

-In 2016, the Compensation Committee considered the six specific independence factors adopted by the SEC and the Nasdaq Stock Market and determined that Compensia is independent and that its work did not raise any conflicts of interest.
+In 2017, the Compensation Committee considered the six specific independence factors adopted by the SEC and the Nasdaq Stock Market and determined that Compensia is independent and that its work did not raise any conflicts of interest.